Read time: 4 minutes

 This article will mention PowerShell commands to create Office 365 Groups and add members and owners to an Office 365 Group.

-Leveraging PowerShell to create an Office 365 Group empowers you to have fine-grained control over its properties.
-To achieve this, you must first establish a remote connection to Exchange Online.
-Subsequently, you can utilize the New-UnifiedGroup cmdlet to create an Office 365 Group using PowerShell.
+Making an Office 365 Group using PowerShell gives you the power to control the Group properties.
+However, you first need to build a remote connection to Exchange Online.
+Then, it would help if you used the New-UnifiedGroup cmdlet for creating an office 365 Group with PowerShell.

 Before going ahead, connect the Exchange Online PowerShell session via the following commands: